Non-toxic indoor plants, quick care cues, and what to avoid when your cat treats leaves like snacks.

 These are the plants you can put on a shelf, water occasionally, and trust to handle the attentions of a curious cat.

 Spider Plant (Chlorophytum comosum) One of the most cat-tested plants in any home.
-Spider plants contain compounds structurally similar to those found in opium: not dangerous, but mildly euphoric for cats, which explains the obsession with the trailing stems.
-Completely harmless; the worst case is a briefly dazed, very satisfied cat.
+Many cats are obsessed with the ribbon leaves and trailing baby plants, so expect some nibbling if it sits within reach.
+It is non-toxic, but repeated chewing can still upset your cat’s stomach and make the plant ragged.
 Grows in low to medium light, tolerates inconsistent watering, and produces little offshoots that are oddly satisfying to watch multiply.

 Cast Iron Plant (Aspidistra elatior) Earns its name.
 Low light, inconsistent watering, cold drafts, the occasional bite: this plant genuinely doesn’t care.
-If you need something that asks for almost nothing, this is it.
+If you need something that asks for almost nothing, this is it, and our low-light indoor plants guide has more options in the same category.

 Parlor Palm (Chamaedorea elegans) A small, elegant palm that does well in the kind of indirect indoor light most rooms actually have.
 Slow-growing, clean-looking, and completely harmless if your cat decides the fronds look chewable.